featbit/featbit-docs/pages/feature-flags/users-and-user-segments/the-user-list.md

 > **Warning!** The SDK does not use the attributes on the **Users** list to evaluate flags
 >
 > The SDK only evaluates flags based on the user object you provide in the evaluation call.
 The SDK does not use the attributes shown on the **Users** list, and user attributes are not synchronized across SDK instances.
-You must provide all applicable user attributes for each evaluation for your targeting rules to apply correctly.&#x20;
+You must provide all applicable user attributes for each evaluation for your targeting rules to apply correctly.

 Here is an image of the **Users** list:

 ![](../../feature-flags/assets/users-and-user-segments/the-user-list/001.webp)

-From the list, you can filter users by standard or custom attributes.&#x20;
+From the list, you can filter users by standard or custom attributes.

 ### Filtering users